 “Chewy Noh has many problems.
 Besides his mom becoming a mu-dang—a Korean fortune-teller possessed by his dead grandmother who can read minds—the school bully, Kent, is still on the warpath to get Chewy kicked out of school.
 With his secret ability to win at everything, none of this bothers him until he starts disappearing for no reason while a mysterious force attacks his fellow students, and he must scramble to figure out what’s going on before he becomes its next and final victim.”

-My Review of Chewy Noh and the Phantasm of Winter
+Chewy Noh and the Phantasm of Winter Review

 Chewy Noh is, first and foremost, a middle-grade mystery dealing with a Korean ghost and a young boy who aces any test or competitions he has.
 Along the way he learns something unexpected about his cousin, and his family in general.